leanote/leanote/README.md

 ``site.url``

-Default is http://localhost, you must config it when your domain isn't it, it is used when upload images.
+Default is `http://localhost`, you must edit this when hosting leanote anywhere else.
+This is used when uploading images.

 ``email``

-for find password
+For password recovery mails

 ``adminUsername``

-Default is admin.
-The index site is the adminUsername's blog
+Default is `admin`.
+The landing page is the admin user's blog.

-For more infomation please see app/app.conf and revel manuals http://revel.github.io
+For more infomation please see `app/app.conf` and the [revel manuals](https://revel.github.io/)

 ### 3.5.
 Run leanote

 ```
-$> cd path_to_leanote/bin
+$> cd PATH_TO_LEANOTE/bin
 $> sudo sh run.sh
 ```

 ## 4. How to develop leanote

-For more tips please go https://github.com/leanote/leanote/wiki/How-to-develop-leanote
+For more tips please see [our wiki](https://github.com/leanote/leanote/wiki/How-to-develop-leanote)

-Leanote is a app based on revel(http://revel.github.io), so if you want to develop leanote as you want, you must be familar with revel.
+Leanote is a app based on [revel](https://revel.github.io/), so if you want to work on leanote, you should be familar with revel.

 ### 4.1 Install golang

-Install golang and set GOPATH
+Install golang and set the `GOPATH` environment variable

 ### 4.2 Install revel
 ```